Retirement Planning Checklist

 30-90 days before retirement

-- Apply for retirement through online account access.
-Review Documents Accepted as Proof of Age.
+- Apply for retirement through your online account.

 - Review your acknowledgment letter.
 Ensure it’s accurate.
 This important letter summarizes the options you picked.
 It also tells you which forms still need to be turned in so DRS can process your retirement application.
 If you applied online, you won’t receive this letter.
 Instead, review the final page of your application and emailed receipt to verify your retirement option and to see whether additional documentation is needed.

-- Pay any outstanding optional service credit invoices.
+- Pay any outstanding optional annuity or service credit invoices.

-- If you have Plan 3, decide when you want to begin receiving payments from your defined contribution account once you retire.
-Contact the Plan 3 record keeper to talk about your options.
+- If you have Plan 3, decide when you want to begin receiving payments from your investment account once you retire.
+Explore your Plan 3 withdrawal options.

 - If you’re eligible for PEBB health care, send your PEBB retiree coverage election form to the Health Care Authority (HCA).

-- If you are a DCP member, consider contacting DCP to learn about deferring lump sum payments for any unused leave.
+- If you are a DCP member, consider contacting DRS to ask about deferring lump sum payments for any unused leave.

 - Tell your employer your intended retirement date.